fujaba/fulibScenarios/src/test/scenarios/shop/WebStore/SupplyArrives.md

 We write "20" into value of lotSize.
 ![ForkLiftGuide](step04.html)

+## Adding a Lot

 // Alice calls action on addLotToStoreButton.
-// We call addToStore on WarehouseService. ==> class String
-// We call addToStore on WHService with newLotId "lot1" from value of lotId.
+We call addToStock on WHService
-We call addToStore on WHService with newLotId "lot1" and with newProductName "Cloud Sneakers" and with newLotSize 20 and with theWarehouse theWarehouse of WHService.

-// AddToStore creates Lot newLot with id "lot1" from newLotId.
+    with id          "lot1",
-AddToStore creates Lot.
+    with size        20,
+    with productId   "CloudSneakers",
+and with productName "Cloud Sneakers".

+## AddToStock

+AddToStock creates a Lot lot
-//  with id newLotId // writing "lot1" does not refer to newLotId automatically.
+    with id      "lot1" from id,
-// and with lotSize 20.
+and with lotSize 20     from size.
-AddToStore writes "lot1" from newLotId into id of lot.
-AddToStore writes newLotSize into lotSize of lot.

-AddToStore calls buildProduct with newProductName "Cloud Sneakers" and with theWarehouse theWarehouse of WHService.
+AddToStock calls buildProduct
+    with id   "CloudSneakers"  from productId, and with name "Cloud Sneakers" from productName.

+## BuildProduct

-// As WHService has no "Cloud Sneakers" in name of products of theWarehouse, BuildProduct creates a WarehouseProduct with id CloudSneakers and with name "Cloud Sneakers" and with warehouse51 theWarehouse.
+// As WHService has no "Cloud Sneakers" in name of products of theWarehouse, BuildProduct creates a WarehouseProduct product
-// BuildProduct writes CloudSneakers into products of theWarehouse. // error setProducts instead of withProducts BuildProduct answers with CloudSneakers. // into newProduct.
+    with id   "CloudSneakers" from id, and with name "Cloud Sneakers" from name.

+BuildProduct adds the product to the products of theWarehouse of the WHService.
+BuildProduct answers with the product.

+## AddToStock

-AddToStore writes cloudSneakers into WarehouseProduct of lot.
+AddToStock writes the product into WarehouseProduct of lot.
-AddToStore answers with lot.
+AddToStock answers with the lot.

+## Storing the new lot

 We write p23x42 into place of lot.
 ![WHService, Alice](step05.svg)